 It is best to start the application process early to the Department of Biomedical Engineering at Case Western Reserve University (i.e. September).
-GRE is not required, but preferred.
+GRE is not required.
 Apply online by visiting the School of Graduate Studies.
 On very rare occasions students are admitted outside of this cycle.
 Students interested in admission outside of this cycle should first identify an interested professor/lab before applying.

 For the MSc program there is a rolling application deadline but the application must be completed at least one month before each semester (fall, spring or summer).
-GRE is not required, but preferred.
+GRE is not required.
 Requirements include: a minimal GPA and a set of prerequisite courses in physics, mathematics, chemistry and programming.

 - Apply to the School of Graduate Studies.
 Information on how to apply can be found at the above link, as well as instructions and additional information for prospective graduate students.

 - Please direct inquires about the application procedure to:

 Even though the application deadline for the PhD program in biomedical engineering is May 31 to be considered for the fall semester, you should apply by Dec.
 15 to be considered for the regular recruitment process and Open House.
 It is best to start the application process early (i.e. September).
 Apply online by visiting the CWRU School of Graduate Studies.

 Each year, select students are invited to an open house in February/March where they can learn about the department, meet faculty members and students, tour the department and adjacent medical facilities, and be interviewed by faculty members.
 Attendance is by invitation only and requires a completed application to be submitted to the Department of Biomedical Engineering.